Anna Marie Anderson

 Vanessa is an artist, collaborator, teacher and student.
 She spent the last three summers collaborating and devising with youth.
 She is currently studying theatre at the University of Victoria, due to graduate spring 2021.

-This is Vanessa’s first summer working with SKAM.
+This is Vanessa’s first year working with SKAM.
 She is looking forward to creating a safe and fun environment for the youth with the extra challenge of social distancing.

 School Administrator & Teaching Artist